 Hedley & Bennett has flipped its downtown production facility from aprons and chef gear to whipping up these sturdy (and stylish!) masks, developed in collaboration with an actual doctor.
 In addition to the cloth layers, there’s a pocket for a replaceable single-use filter to trap more bad stuff.
 For each purchase, one is donated to essential workers in need, from nurses to grocery store employees. $22, hedleyandbennett.com

 Stylish L.A. jeans-and-tees brand Buck Mason is on a quest to donate a million non-medical masks to those in need.
 They’ll donate one for each one sold–so far they’re up to 195,395 given away.
 For $20, you get a pack of five cotton masks treated with an anti-microbial coating that lasts for 30 washes. $20; buckmason.com

 A dramatic option (and best used in addition to a standard mouth/nose covering) these full face shields block droplets and UV rays.
 In partnership with RealSelf, the L.A.-based brand will be donating 6,000 clear versions to Cedars-Sinai and other hospitals, and will put additional donations toward more protective gear for medical workers. $38-$68; bluestonesunshields.com

 Chic, sustainable local label Reformation is working with the City of L.A. to keep workers in its L.A. factory on the job, producing safety masks for essential workers and the public.
-They are temporarily sold out for public sales, but accepting names on a waitlist for when they restock.
+The light, comfortable masks are made from the same fabrics usually used for their trendy dresses.
 Five for $25 or 250 for $1,000, thereformation.com

 Silver Lake-based Matrushka is turning colorful fabric scraps left over from clothing production into cheerful face masks.
 For each one purchased, they’re sending a second to front-line workers. $10; matrushka.com